AlexsLemonade/training-modules/scRNA-seq/02-tag-based_pre-processing_scRNA-seq.md

 #### In this section, we will be running through the basics of pre-processing single-cell RNA-seq data.

-We will be using a peripheral blood mononuclear cells (pbmc's) 10X Genomics [(Zheng et al, 2017)](https://www.ncbi.nlm.nih.gov/pubmed/28091601) dataset as an example.
+We will be using a tag-based scRNA-seq sample from [Tabula Muris data](https://www.nature.com/articles/s41586-018-0590-4).
+This dataset is made of 20 mouse organs that were sequenced using 10X Genomics Chromium single cell sequencing methods.
-For 10X Genomics scRNA-seq data, cells are separated by emulsion/droplets, and individual cells are given barcodes.
+In these methods, cells are separated by emulsion/droplets, and individual cells are given barcodes.
 These data also have
-[Unique Molecular Identifiers (UMIs)](http://www.nature.com/doifinder/10.1038/nmeth.2772) which allow us to better control for PCR amplification errors and biases.
+[Unique Molecular Identifiers (UMIs)](http://www.nature.com/doifinder/10.1038/nmeth.2772) which allow us to examine PCR amplification errors and biases.

 *Note*: Raw single-cell RNA-seq data from non-tag-based methods, like the Smart-seq2 dataset we were working with in the previous section, can be processed using